sharriet/impars/README.md

 ### Phase 1a: Case study interviews

 The aim here is to conduct a series of anonymised case study interviews with a broad cross-section of academic software 'teams'.
 The word 'team' is used in a loose sense as the team need not be a traditional group of developers working on a project simultaneously.
 The team could consist of a single developer and senior academic who is supervising the project; or it could be a succession of developers who have worked on the same project at different stages in its life cycle.
 The only constraints are that the project was funded over a finite period and included software or technical products as primary outputs.
-Examples of questions that may be asked at interview are available [here](docs/case_study_questions.md).
+[Examples of questions that may be asked at interview are available here](docs/case_study_questions.md).

 ### Phase 1b: Stakeholder survey

 This short electronic survey seeks to obtain some quantitative data from interview participants and from key stakeholders identified during the interviews.
 It can be conducted during or after the interviews.
-Examples of questions which will appear in this survey are available [here](docs/quantitative_survey_questions.md).
+[Examples of questions which will appear in the survey are available here](docs/quantitative_survey_questions.md).

 ### Phase 2: Working group